-The NICE guideline (2018; updated 2023) for diagnosis and management of breast cancer states:
+The NICE guideline (2018; updated 2024) for diagnosis and management of breast cancer states:

-- Deep inspiratory breath-hold radiotherapy technique for people with left-sided breast cancer should be used to reduce the dose to the heart - The standard dose fractionation recommended for use with EBRT is 40 Gy in 15 fractions for women with invasive breast cancer after breast-conserving surgery or mastectomy - Offer 26 Gy in 5 fractions over one week for people with invasive breast cancer having partial-breast, whole-breast or chest-wall radiotherapy, without regional lymph node irradiation, after breast-conserving surgery or mastectomy - Offer 40 Gy in 15 fractions over three weeks for people with invasive breast cancer having regional lymph node irradiation, with or without whole breast or chest-wall radiotherapy, after breast-conserving treatment or mastectomy - External beam boost to the tumor bed following whole breast radiotherapy for women with invasive breast cancer and a high risk of local recurrence is recommended, and women should be informed of the associated risks
+- DIBH radiotherapy technique for people with left-sided breast cancer should be used to reduce the dose to the heart. - Consider 40 Gy in 15 fractions over three weeks for people with invasive breast cancer having partial-breast, whole-breast, or chest-wall radiotherapy, without regional lymph node irradiation after breast-conserving surgery or mastectomy when they have a diagnosis that increases sensitivity to RT, or have had implant-based reconstruction, or have any other factor that could mean having RT over three weeks is more acceptable (such as high body mass index (BMI) or fibromyalgia). - Offer 26 Gy in 5 fractions over one week for people with invasive breast cancer having partial-breast, whole-breast or chest-wall radiotherapy, without regional lymph node irradiation, after breast-conserving surgery or mastectomy. - Offer 40 Gy in 15 fractions over three weeks for people with invasive breast cancer having regional lymph node irradiation, with or without whole breast or chest-wall radiotherapy, after breast-conserving treatment or mastectomy. - External beam boost to the tumor bed following whole breast radiotherapy for women with invasive breast cancer and a high risk of local recurrence is recommended, and women should be informed of the associated risks.